pborreli/avenger-sh/README.md

 # PHP Avenger

-> PHP Avenger is a future collection open source of tools writting in PHP with focus in security and hacking.
+> PHP Avenger is a future collection open source of tools writing in PHP with focus in security and hacking.

 ### Beta

-* PHP Avenger sh ( Search Enginer )
+* PHP Avenger sh ( Search Engineer )

 ### Future Implementation
 r
 * PHP Avenger bt ( Brute - Force )
-* PHP Avenger sca ( State Code Analayse )
+* PHP Avenger sca ( State Code Analyse )
 * PHP Avenger pwp ( Plugin WordPress )
 * PHP Avenger cj ( Component Joomla )

 ***
 #PHP Avenger SH

-> Php Avenger sh is a open source tool with ideia **baseaded in fork inurlbr by Cleiton Pinheiro**.
-Basicaly **PHP Avenger sh** is a tool automates the process of detecting of possibles vunerabilities in using mass scan and check if true or false.
-Php Avenget utility search enginers with google, bing and others using dorks ( avanced searching ).
+> Php Avenger sh is a open source tool with idea **based in fork inurlbr by Cleiton Pinheiro**.
+Basically **PHP Avenger sh** is a tool automates the process of detecting of possibles vulnerabilities in using mass scan and check if true or false.
+Php Avenger utility search engineers with google, bing and others using dorks ( advanced searching ).

 ## Instalation